 Renewable energy sources

 There is a lot to be optimistic about through innovation in renewables, such as solar and wind (onshore and offshore).
-Initially in the UK, help was given by feed-in tariffs and government support; consequently, it is now cheaper to generate electricity from solar than oil and gas.
-However, despite these sources of energy rising exponentially, they haven’t replaced fossil fuels, because economic growth is also growing exponentially; about 3% global GDP growth each year.
+Initially in the UK, help was given by feed-in tariffs and government support.
+Consequently, it is now cheaper to generate electricity from solar than oil and gas.
+However, despite these sources of energy rising exponentially, they haven’t replaced fossil fuels.
+This is because economic growth is also growing exponentially; about 3% global GDP growth each year.

 Climate action delay